Skip to Main Content

 Key Dates:

-- Full Applications - Due Friday, November 1, 2024
+• Full Applications - Due Friday, October 30, 2026

-- Grantees Announced and Earliest Award Start Date - as early as March 2025
+• Grantees Announced and Earliest Award Start Date - as early as March 2027

 Application Specifics:

-- up to $100,000 USD maximum Total Cost, 1-3 years in duration.
+• Up to $100,000 USD maximum Total Cost, 1-3 years in duration.

 Key Considerations:

-- For clinically-oriented research applications that involve recruitment of research participants, please note that participant travel costs for research purposes will be handled separately and is excluded from the aforementioned budget maximums, as they are an expense that it not directly pertinent towards evaluating the scientific merit of an application
+• For clinically-oriented research applications that involve recruitment of research participants, please note that participant travel costs for research purposes will be handled separately and is excluded from the aforementioned budget maximums, as they are an expense that it not directly pertinent towards evaluating the scientific merit of an application.

-- Young/non-tenured Investigators are allowed to budget up 75% of the total grant amount as PI salary
+• Young/non-tenured Investigators are allowed to budget up 75% of the total grant amount as PI salary.

-- Letters of Support from collaborators are not required but are encouraged components of Full Applications.
+• Letters of Support from collaborators are not required but are encouraged components of Full Applications.

-- Total Cost is composed of Indirect and Direct Cost, with Indirect Cost limited to 10% of Direct Cost.
+• Total Cost is composed of Indirect and Direct Cost, with Indirect Cost limited to 10% of Direct Cost.

-- There are no geographical limitations to this funding program
+• There are no geographical limitations to this funding program.

 Barth Syndrome Foundation Grant Program

-The 2025 grant cycle is now CLOSED!
+The 2027 grant cycle is now OPEN.

 The Barth Syndrome Foundation (BSF) and our International Affiliates welcome innovative applications that address the basic, translational, and clinical research challenges of Barth syndrome.
 Through this program, BSF seeks to provide seed grant funding to young and established investigators in order to generate the preliminary data required for successful follow-on funding available from major grant-making institutions such as the National Institutes of Health (NIH).